Eliana Sousa Silva

 Centro de Estudo e Ação da Maré - CEASM

-This profile was prepared when Eliana Sousa Silva was elected to the Ashoka Fellowship in 1999.
+This description of Eliana Sousa Silva's work was prepared when Eliana Sousa Silva was elected to the Ashoka Fellowship in 1999.

 Eliana has implemented a mechanism that provides high quality educational and job opportunities to largely uneducated and working class shantytown dwellers in urban Brazil by setting resident-run institutions designed to create active citizen groups.